supermemo-wiki/SuperMemo.Wiki/blogs/guillem/learning-as-a-remedy-to-depression.md

 > If learning is possible, it can act as a refuge, which might help suppress negative memories and build new connections.
 As of that point, the process of building new tendrils of knowledge may begin.
 This process that should take the mind towards a more optimistic interpretation of the world is slow and laborious.

+> The ultimate conclusion is that learning is not a panacea, however, it can play an important role in therapy.
+Most of all, the risk of depression can be staved off years in advance by rich and effective learning.
+That learning must proceed in conditions of freedom and respect for the learn drive.
+In short, love of learning is a good way towards the love of life.

 ## Environment shaping my personality